sparkflows/sparkflows-docs/docs/tutorials/languages/scala.rst

 Columns in StructType
 ======================
-Code to get the columns 0 and 1 in the probability column.
+Code to get the columns 0 and 1 in the probability column which is StructType.

 ::